NastyDevs/tinder-api-documentation/README.md

 ### Disclaimer

 I do not work for Tinder or any of the companies listed in this document.
-This documentation is highly inspired in documentations already found at https://github.com/Tommy-42, https://gist.github.com/rtt/10403467, https://github.com/charliewolf/pynder/issues/141, https://github.com/Adewra/Tinder/blob/master/docs/Tinder%20API.apib, https://github.com/fbessez/Tinder/blob/master/README.md.
+This documentation is highly inspired in documentations already found at [https://github.com/Tommy-42] [https://gist.github.com/rtt/10403467] [https://github.com/charliewolf/pynder/issues/141] [https://github.com/Adewra/Tinder/blob/master/docs/Tinder%20API.apib] [https://github.com/fbessez/Tinder/blob/master/README.md]

-Even though these documentations are very good I wanted to create one that was not only complete (with all the endpoints that I could gather) but documented following the OpenAPI standard and up to date.
+Even though these documents are very good, I wanted to create one that was not only up to date and complete (all the endpoints that I could gather) but also documented following the OpenAPI standard.

 ### General

-In the following sections you'll find a detailed description of the main calls to the Tinder API (Like, Pass, Recomendations).
+In the following sections you'll find a detailed description of the three main calls to the Tinder API (Like, Pass, Recomendations).
 The remaining API calls you can find in the tinder-api-swagger.yaml file.

 ### How to use